androportal/anuduino/doc/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~
  Before you start anything ,there are two versions of bootloader.

-* **First** (NORMAL) is : micronucleus-1.06.hex .In this version there is a 5 seconds delay prior to execution of  already uploaded sketch.Within this 5sec the anuduino checks wether you have a new programme to overwrite already existing programme on the chip or if not it starts the programme  already uploaded after a **5 seconds** delay.For eg: say you had programmed your chip to blink led on PB0.
+* **First** (NORMAL) is : micronucleus-1.06.hex .In this version there is a 5 seconds delay prior to execution of  already uploaded sketch.Within this 5sec the anuduino checks whether you have a new programme to overwrite already existing programme on the chip or if not it starts the programme  already uploaded after a **5 seconds** delay.For eg: say you had programmed your chip to blink led on PB0.
 Now if you plug in your device after some time, it will take 5 seconds for your led to start blinking.

 * **Second** (JUMPER) : Now if every second is crucial to your project and you can't wait for your programme to start after 5 seconds ,there is this another version micronucleus-1.06-jumper-v2-upgrade.hex